fatinm1/PromptStack/README.md

 ---

-**PromptStack** - Building the future of AI prompt engineering, one version at a time. 🚀
+**Promptrix** - Building the future of AI prompt engineering, one version at a time. 🚀